michelou/flix-examples/RESOURCES.md

 - [The Principles of the Flix Programming Language][paper_madsen_2020] (Proceedings) by Magnus Madsen, November 2022.
 - [Programming with First-Class Datalog Constraints](https://dl.acm.org/doi/10.1145/3428193) by Magnus Madsen and Ondřey Lhoták, November 2020.<br><span style="font-size:80%;">(<a href="https://www.youtube.com/watch?v=ikVZrivln8c" rel="external">Youtube video</a>)</span>
 - [Extending Parallel Datalog with Lattice](https://www.cse.psu.edu/~gxt29/papers/) (Master Thesis) by Qing Gong, May 2020.
+- [Tail call elimination and data representation for functional languages on the Java virtual machine][paper_madsen_2018] by Magnus Madsen and al., February 2018.
 - [From Datalog to Flix][paper_madsen_2016] by Magnus Madsen and al., June 2016.

 ## <span id="tools">Tools</span>